vitaly-t/iter-ops/README.md

 We also do not use ES6 generators internally, because their current implementation in V8 is relatively slow.

+**NOTE:** Asynchronous iterables are also supported, but they are currently in Beta.

 ## Installation

 ```